Community Detection in the Hypergraph SBM: Exact Recovery Given the Similarity Matrix: Analysis of the Spectral Algorithm

+In super-logarithmic degree regimes, a matrix-vector multiplication may take up to $O(n^2)$ time.
+Therefore, the total runtime is $O(n^2 \log n)$ in the worst-case.

-\paragraph*{Entrwise eigenvector analysis.} Abbe, Fan, Wang, and Zhong \cite{Abbe2020ENTRYWISEEA} introduced a powerful entrywise eigenvector bound, which has been used to show optimality of spectral algorithms without the need of a clean-up stage \cite{Abbe2020ENTRYWISEEA,Dhara2022c, Dhara2022b, Dhara2022a}.
+\paragraph*{Entrwise eigenvector analysis.} \cite{Abbe2020ENTRYWISEEA} introduced a powerful entrywise eigenvector bound, which has been used to show the optimality of spectral algorithms without the need of a clean-up stage \cite{Abbe2020ENTRYWISEEA,Dhara2022a, Dhara2022b, Dhara2022c}.
 Unfortunately, the entrywise bound \cite[Theorem 2.1]{Abbe2020ENTRYWISEEA} does not apply to $W = \mathcal{S}(G)$, since $W$ violates a certain independence assumption.
 The independence assumption is critically used in a \emph{leave-one-out} argument; we therefore carefully adapt this step.
-It also remains to verify a certain \emph{row concentration} property of the matrix $W$.
+It also remains to prove a certain \emph{row concentration} property of the matrix $W$.

 For simplicity, let $\lambda = \lambda_k$, $\lambda^* = \lambda^*_k$ and $\Delta_k^*=\Delta^*$.
 For clarity of presentation, we assume the orientation $\langle u, u^{*} \rangle \geq 0$, and make similar simplifying assumptions throughout the outline.
 Our goal is then to show